apache/nano/README.md

 ## contribute

-everyone is welcome to contribute with patches, bugfixes and new features
+everyone is welcome to contribute with patches, bug-fixes and new features

 1. create an [issue][2] on github so the community can comment on your idea
 2. fork `nano` in github